ReinhardKeil/vscode-cmsis-debugger/README.md

 ```

 **Possible Reason**: `arm-none-eabi-gdb` does not correctly load ELF program segments due to the way that
-Arm Compiler 6 generates section and program header information when scatterloading is used.
+Arm Compiler 6 generates section and program header information when scatter loading is used.

 **Workaround**: You can generate a HEX file for the program download, and the ELF file for debug purposes only.
 The following steps are required if you build a [CSolution](https://open-cmsis-pack.github.io/cmsis-toolbox/build-overview/)-based